-All intern training provided must be in line with the NITP, although the precise content of the educational elements will vary across individual Networks.
-Examples of training that may be provided include grand rounds, journal clubs, multidisciplinary case presentations, "Human Factors" training, and specialty / topic- specific study days.
+Intern training provided must be in line with the NITP, although the precise content of the educational elements will vary across individual networks.
+Examples of training that may be provided include grand rounds, journal clubs, multidisciplinary case presentations, and "Human Factors" training and specialty/topic-specific study days.

 The HSE has formal Service Level Agreements in place with the Universities/Medical Schools for the provision of intern training.
-The Intern Training Programme is led by the Intern Network Coordinator in each Network.